php-tuf/composer-integration/README.md

 # PHP-TUF Composer Integration Plugin

-Experimental Composer plugin marrying Composer to [PHP-TUF](https://github.com/php-tuf/php-tuf).
+Experimental Composer plugin marrying Composer 2.1 and later to [PHP-TUF](https://github.com/php-tuf/php-tuf).

 This plugin seeks to demonstrate adding TUF security to
   * Composer's package discovery process when using Composer v2 package repositories.
   * Packages that Composer selects for download.

+## IMPORTANT

+This plugin, as well as the PHP-TUF library it depends on, is in a pre-release state and is not considered a complete or secure implementation of the TUF framework.
+Additionally, this plugin requires Composer 2.1 or later, which has not yet been released.

+This plugin should currently only be used for testing, development and feedback. *Do NOT use in production for secure downloads!!*

 ## Overview